 C3 has been specifically designed for physicians who specialise in interventional cardiology, vascular surgery, and interventional radiology, as well as fellows, residents, and other healthcare professionals interested in atherosclerotic cardiovascular disease.
 This four-day conference offers presentations, live cases, exhibitors, an interview area, and informal exchanges.

-This year, we have 15 fully-sponsored slots for UK practitioners to attend the conference (funded in part by the Fayaz Shawl Scholarship Programme).
+This year, we have 10 fully-sponsored slots for UK interventional fellows/newly appointed consultants to attend the conference (funded in part by the Fayaz Shawl Scholarship Programme).
 We also have 5 slots for Allied Health Professionals (nurses, radiographers and cardiac physiologists) to attend C3 2020, with a maximum stipend of £1000 towards registration/travel/accommodation expenses (mechanism for reimbursement will be explained to successful candidates at a later stage).
 Priority will be given to applicants who are, or intend to be, BCIS members.
 For further details on how to join BCIS click here.
 All applicants are expected to contribute to the conference in the form of an abstract/interesting case presentation.
 All oral presentations will be posted on the C3 website following the conference.
-Selected abstracts may be published in Heart International, now the official journal of C3.
+Selected abstracts may also be published in Heart International, now the official journal of C3.
 The best case presentation will win a prize (awarded to UK trainees on several occasions in the past).

 HOW TO APPLY

-Interventional fellows and Allied Health Professionals interested in attending C3 2019 should submit their detailed CV (this should include a personal statement and procedural numbers, if applicable) and a summary of their abstract/case presentation by 23:59hrs on Thursday 28th February 2019, to email@example.com.
-Please feel free to pass this message on to colleagues whom you think are suitable and interested in applying.
-This conference enjoys the support of BCIS and I am again privileged this year to have Professor Rajesh Kharbanda, the new BCIS TEG Lead, and Professor Simon Redwood, Past President of BCIS, help me in the selection process.
-For further details on how to join BCIS click here.
+Interventional fellows/newly appointed consultants/AHPs interested in attending C3 2020 should submit their detailed CV (this should include a personal statement and procedural numbers, if applicable) and a summary of their abstract/case presentation by 23:59hrs on Monday 9th March 2020, to email@example.com.
+Please feel free to pass this message on to colleagues whom you think might be suitable and interested in applying.
+This conference enjoys the support of BCIS and I am privileged this year to have Professor Rajesh Kharbanda, BCIS TEG Lead, help me in the selection process.

 If any problems are encountered in sending through potentially larger files (esp. abstract/case presentation), please contact Azeem Ahmad, BCIS Secretariat (firstname.lastname@example.org) or Dr Magdi El-Omar (email@example.com) ASAP.
 We advise you to upload any large files (ie. over 5MB) to Dropbox (no patient identifiable information) and share the link with firstname.lastname@example.org.